Who is eligible to participate in DBSA’s Peer Support Specialist Course?

 Can family members or friends participate?

 We recognize that family members and friends are a valuable source of support for people in recovery.
 Many other organizations provide training that is designed for family and friends.
-However, our course is specifically for those with direct lived experience of mental health or substance use issues.
+However, our course is specifically for those with direct lived experience of mental health or substance use conditions.

-Our curriculum focuses broadly on recovery principles and skills and can be beneficial for people in recovery, from both mental health conditions and substance use conditions.
+Our curriculum focuses broadly on recovery principles and skills and can be beneficial for people in recovery, from both mental health and substance use conditions.